-This study is based on Secondary data.
-Secondary data is collected from Gujarat State government report of Socio-Economic Review of Gujarat (2022-23), Statistical Outline

-Gujarat State (2023), academic publication, and industry reports.
+Secondary data is the base of the study.
+Secondary data is collected from Gujarat State government report of Socio-Economic Review of Gujarat (2022-23), Statistical Outline Gujarat State (2023), academic publication, and industry reports.
 The research employs quantitative methods to analyse economic indicators such as GDP growth, Export and Import.
 Additionally, qualitative analysis is conducted to understand the qualitative aspects of port development, including policy impacts and stakeholder perspectives.
 In the present research the correlation between GSDP and import and export major and non-major port has been examined through hypothesis.
 Statistical data has been analyzed using SPSS software and Excel.